craftingcity/The-Known-World/Prenotes Dec XX.md

 ---

 # Prenotes for Dec XXth
 It looks to me like the players are headed into the underdark to rescue their friend!
-This means a few things; they have to get into the underdark, brave its threats, find information on where Bardaux is being held, and break (or bargain) him out alive.
+This means a few things; they have to get into the underdark, brave its threats, find information on where [[Bardaux]] is being held, and break (or bargain) him out alive.

+Cool!
+This seems like a lot of stuff I don't have to figure out right now and or already have the big picture for. [[Bardaux]] is being held somewhere secret, a [[The Whitimore|Whitimore]] compound somewhere hidden in the Deep.
+Only some higher ranking members of the House would know where this place is, let alone that it (specifically) exists.
+They wont be directly interacting with this on their next session, and if they do, your word is law, but do not let that prevent you from speaking.

+Which means we have to prep more for the first two; Getting to the underdark, and braving its threats on the hunt for information. see [[Underdark]] for a rundown of the general stuffs about the underdark.